Multiplicative vertex algebras and quantum loop algebras: Introduction

 \section{Introduction}

-In \cite{Liu2022}, we gave an equivariant and multiplicative generalization of Joyce's geometric construction \cite{Joyce2021} of a vertex algebra structure on the homology groups of certain moduli stacks $\fM$; namely, the so-called operational K-homology groups of $\fM$ are equivariant multiplicative vertex algebras.
-In particular, $\fM = \fM_Q$ can be a moduli stack of representations of a quiver $Q$.
-The cohomology/K-theory/etc. groups of stable loci of $\fM_Q$ often carry actions of Yangians/quantum loop algebras/etc. \cite{Davison2016,Maulik2019}.
-It is then natural to ask in this quiver setting: what is the interaction between the multiplicative vertex algebras and these quantum loop algebras?
+In \cite{Joyce2021}, Joyce geometrically constructs a vertex algebra structure on the homology groups of certain moduli stacks $\fM$.
+In \cite{Liu2022}, we gave an equivariant and multiplicative generalization: the so-called operational K-homology groups of $\fM$ are equivariant multiplicative vertex algebras.
+In particular, this holds when $\fM = \fM_Q$ is a moduli stack of representations of a quiver $Q$.
+The cohomology/K-theory/etc. groups of stable loci of $\fM_Q$ often carry actions of Yangians/quantum loop algebras/etc. \cite{Davison2023,Maulik2019}.
+It is then natural to ask: what is the interaction between the multiplicative vertex algebras and these quantum loop algebras?

 Contrary to this question and the title, in this paper there are no multiplicative vertex algebras.
-Rather, we define and study the categorically-dual notion of (braided) multiplicative vertex {\it coalgebras}.
-Their axioms are different from the naive multiplicative analogue of ordinary vertex coalgebra axioms \cite{Hubbard2009}, and also from the categorical dual of the vertex $F$-algebras of \cite{Li2011} when $F$ is the multiplicative group law.
-For instance, there is no canonical notion of an ``unbraided'' multiplicative vertex coalgebra.
+Rather, we define (\S\ref{sec:braided-coVA}) and study the categorically-dual notion of (braided) multiplicative vertex {\it coalgebras}.
+Their axioms are different from the naive multiplicative analogue of ordinary vertex coalgebra axioms \cite{Hubbard2009}, and also different from the categorical dual of the vertex $F$-algebras of \cite{Li2011} when $F$ is the multiplicative group law.
+For instance, there appears to be no canonical notion of an ``unbraided'' multiplicative vertex coalgebra.

 The geometric input is as follows.
 The moduli stack $\fM_Q$ has a natural action by a torus $\sT$ scaling the linear maps in the representation given by edges of $Q$.
-We construct (Theorem~\ref{thm:coVA-construction-general}) a multiplicative vertex coalgebra

-on the equivariant (algebraic, zeroth) K-groups $K_\sT(\fM_Q)$, using a construction dual to that of \cite{Liu2022} in K-homology.
-Crucially, this construction requires a pullback along the direct sum map $\Phi\colon \fM_Q \times \fM_Q \to \fM_Q$ and an element $\cE \in K_\sT(\fM_Q \times \fM_Q)$ with specific bilinearity properties; these are important technical points later.
-Following the well-known Kontsevich--Soibelman construction in cohomology \cite{Kontsevich2011}, $K_\sT(\fM_Q)$ can be made into a {\it K-theoretic Hall algebra} (KHA).
-We show (as an easier version of Theorem~\ref{thm:compatibility}) that the multiplicative vertex coalgebra and KHA structures on $K_\sT(\fM_Q)$ are compatible and form a so-called multiplicative vertex bialgebra.
-This is a K-theoretic analogue of a cohomological result of Latyntsev \cite{Latyntsev2021}.
-In general, it should be much easier to study the vertex coalgebra \eqref{eq:intro-vertex-coalgebra} than the vertex algebras present in \cite{Liu2022}.
+We consider the equivariant (algebraic, zeroth) K-group $K_\sT(\fM_Q)$.
+Following the well-known Kontsevich--Soibelman construction in cohomology \cite{Kontsevich2011}, $K_\sT(\fM_Q)$ can be made into a {\it K-theoretic Hall algebra (KHA)} with product denoted by $\star$.